 - Black marks leeching from the mat onto your floor

 - The rubber becomes very ‘squidgy’ with use

 - The dam edge slowly decays and finally splits open.

-To overcome these issues, you should use sanitising mats with the premium rubber characteristics, or better still try the premium Amco PVC HACCPER sanitising boot wash mat.
+To overcome these issues, you should use mats with the premium rubber characteristics, or better still try the premium Amco PVC HACCPER sanitising mat.
 Cheaper isn’t really cheap when you consider replacement costs and wasted time for regular cleaning of the black marks or cleaning up when the mat’s dam edge/s break.
 You also avoid disruption in production and the resulting losses.